augustovictor/spring-boot-lab/README.md

 ## Annotations
 - @Service: Spring creates a singleton from the class;
 - @Autowired: Spring knows it should inject a dependency;
+- @Entity: Tells Spring JPA that the class should be mapped to database

 ## Initializing a new application
 - Spring Initializr: Web UI where we set some options and download the application;